di-in-scala/di-in-scala.github.io-sources/_includes/factories.md

 You can also create factories by defining methods directly in the trait-modules.
 The method parameters will be also used for wiring when using `wire[]`.

-Let's say the `TrainStation` requires an additional name:
+Let's say the `TrainStation` requires a name:

 ````scala
 class TrainStation(